zerotier/libzt/docs/osx_zt_sdk.md

 Imagine a flat, encrypted, no-configuration LAN for all of the instances of your OSX app.

 This short tutorial will show you how to enable ZeroTier functionality for your OSX app with little to no code modification.
-Check out our [ZeroTier SDK](https://www.zerotier.com/blog) page for more info on how the integration works and [Shim Techniques](shims_zt_sdk.md) for a discussion of shims available for your app/technology.
+Check out our [ZeroTier SDK](https://www.zerotier.com/blog) page for more info on how the integration works.

 ***
 ## Via Static-linking